jubranodesign/food-recipes-app-redux-auth-route/README.md

 # Food Recipes Web App Using React, Redux, Routing and Authentication
+A comprehensive Front-End project built with React 18 and TypeScript, managing food recipes with full functionality for user authentication and Protected Routes.
+The project utilizes modern architecture including Redux, React Query (v4) for data fetching, and Dependency Injection.
+The emphasis is placed on clear separation of concerns and Type Safety.

 This project covers several software and web concepts: html, css, dom, oop, singlton and dependency injection with react context, promise, async await, caching with react query,